Evidence for goodness of fit in Karl Pearson chi-squared statistics: Introduction

 \subsection{The traditional Karl Pearson lack of fit test}

 Many lack of fit tests are based on test statistics $S$ having an approximate central or non-central chi-squared distribution with known degrees of freedom (\df) $\nu $ and unknown non-centrality parameter (\ncp) $\lambda \geq 0,$ see e.g. \cite{G-N-1996}; this assumption is abbreviated $S\sim \chi ^2_{\nu ,\lambda} .$ The Karl Pearson lack of fit test arises as follows: given a sequence of independent trials indexed by $k=1,2,\dots ,n$ with outcomes lying in one of $r$ mutually exclusive sets (cells) and with respective probabilities $p_1,\dots ,p_r$, let $\nu _i $ be the frequency of outcomes of cell $i$ in the first $n$ trials, $i=1,\dots ,r$.
-Then $\bnu =(\nu_1,\dots ,\nu_r)^T$ is a sufficient statistic for $\bp =(p_1,\dots ,p_r)^T$ and $\bnu $ has a multinomial distribution ${\cal M}(n,\bp )$, see for example \citet[pp.1--3]{G-N-1996}.
+Then $\bnu =(\nu_1,\dots ,\nu_r)^\top$ is a sufficient statistic for $\bp =(p_1,\dots ,p_r)^\top$ and $\bnu $ has a multinomial distribution ${\cal M}(n,\bp )$, see for example \cite[pp.1--3]{G-N-1996}.
 Let The \citep{KP-1900} chi-squared statistic is based on the length squared of this vector, namely

 This statistic $\| \bX _n\| ^2$ is sometimes simply written $\bX ^2_n$.
 The hypothesized model $\bp$ is rejected if the statistic $S=\bX ^2_n$ exceeds a pre-chosen critical point $c_{n,\alpha }$.
 For large $n$, and a fixed level $\alpha $, it is known that $\Pr \{S\geq c_{n,\alpha }\}\approx \alpha $ provided $c_{n,\alpha }=\chi ^2_{r-1}(1-\alpha )$ the $1-\alpha $ quantile of the central chi-squared distribution with $r-1$ \df.
-This defines the chi-squared test of \cite{KP-1900}.
-For the subsequent historical development of this famous test, see the references in \citet[p.7]{G-N-1996}.
-Further, under certain alternatives (\ref{eqn:lambda}) to the null the distribution of $S$ is well-approximated by the non-central chi-squared distribution $ \chi ^2_{\nu ,\lambda} $, where $\nu =r-1$ and the non-centrality parameter (\ncp ) \;$\lambda >0$.
-The asymptotic power function of a level-$\alpha $ test for non-uniformity is then given by
+This defines the chi-squared test of Karl Pearson \cite{KP-1900}.
+For the subsequent historical development of this famous test, see the references in \cite[p.7]{G-N-1996}.
+Further, under certain alternatives (\ref{eqn:lambda}) to the null the distribution of $S$ is well-approximated by the non-central chi-squared distribution $ \chi ^2_{\nu ,\lambda} $, where $\nu =r-1$ and the non-centrality parameter (\ncp ) \;$\lambda >0$. {Thus the Karl Pearson test for lack of fit based on $S$, is essentially testing the simple null hypothesis $\lambda =0$ against the composite alternative $\lambda >0.$} The asymptotic power function of such a level-$\alpha $ test for lack of fit is then given by